 In addition to making the writing process more efficient, content briefs also help make your content more effective.
 You can lean on a good content brief to ensure the post is optimized to capture as much search traffic as possible — generating more pageviews and increasing your overall revenue.

-A well-executed content brief should include items like top keywords and optimal word count to help your article rank highly in search.
+A well-executed content brief includes top keywords and the optimal word count to help your article rank highly in search.
 And, ideally, it should strike a balance between being prescriptive enough to give the post the best chance of ranking well while still giving the writer creative license to make the article their own.

 There are three main areas a content brief should include…